 Tested: Regular Sanitary Can Ends and EZ Open Can Ends

-Tested with: TapTone Proximity Sensor
+TapTone Proximity Sensor

-Proximity technology measures pressure or vacuum in containers with metal closures by measuring the lid deflection.
-The sensor produces a continuous magnetic field that monitors the distance between the sensor and the metal lid.
-The continuous signal is digitally sampled to produce a merit* value of the lid profile.
-The profile value is then compared to user set limits.
+How does the TapTone Proximity Sensor works?Proximity Technology - Measures pressure or vacuum in food cans, beverage cans, glass jars, and bottles with pop-up lids by measuring the lid deflection.
+The Proximity sensor produces a magnetic field that monitors the distance to the metal lid and produces a proportional analog voltage.
+The continuous proximity signal is digitally sampled to produce a merit value* of the lid profile.
+The profile value is then compared to user-set limits.
 Containers with lid deflection outside these limits are rejected.

 Testing

-In a third set of samples, cans with open ends were re-tested, however this time flipped upside down.
+In a third set of samples, cans with pull-tabs were re-tested, however this time flipped upside down.
 In this test, ten (10) “good” cans were passed by the sensor upside down to obtain a “good” average merit value.
 One (1) can was then used to gradually increase the vacuum from 0 vacuum to 10 inches (254 mm) of vacuum.
 With the can upside down, the proximity sensor is able to determine the difference between 2 inches (50.8 mm) of vacuum and above.

 Summary